-Last week we had the lovely Eva from Captain Bob Cat sharing her breastfeeding story with her children and I am delighted to let you all know that this week we have Carol from It's a Kids Life Blog who has only just started her blog and has kindly offered to share her short story about her journey with breastfeeding her children
+Last week, the lovely Eva from Captain Bob Cat shared her breastfeeding story with her children, and I’m thrilled to announce that this week we have Carol from It’s a Kids Life Blog.
+She has just started her blog and has kindly offered to share a short story about her journey with breastfeeding her children.

 My breastfeeding journey began on the 8th November 2010 with my daughter Holly.
 It was something that I never even thought about with my daughter Danielle or my son Sean.
 Even though I have a very passionate opinion on breastfeeding I am not one of the typical breastfeeding advocates who love to talk about how breastfeeding is better than other ways.
 Every mother is different, every one has their own opinions on the whole debate.
 The way I see it is that every baby needs to be fed, whether that's with formula, breast or a mixture of the two.
 With my daughter Holly I decided to give breastfeeding a chance, just to see if it was something that we could try for a few weeks or months.
 I guess I was curious seeing as I never did with my other two.
 My breastfeeding journey with my daughter Holly turned into two and a half years and this is something that I will never change.
 It actually makes me so proud, proud of myself, proud of my daughter Holly that we stuck to breastfeeding.
 It was a 'let's just try it for a few weeks' kind of thing.
 When I did breastfeed my daughter until she was two and half I did get a few remarks.
 'Are you still feeding?', 'It's time you got her off that?!' but despite all the comments I just let them go over my head and smiled.
 After all she was my daughter, it was my decision and what harm was I actually causing my daughter.
 It's not like you would take a dummy away from a baby that seems to be attached.
 I don't like the idea of a dummy, but that's my opinion, and that's an opinion that I will keep to myself as each parent is different and all the decision they make as parents is their choice.
 They are just doing what they think is best for their baby.